-LTIC awards have typically been granted in the form of deferred stock pursuant to the 2007 Omnibus Incentive Plan approved by our stockholders.
+To date, LTIC awards have only been granted in the form of deferred stock pursuant to the 2007 Omnibus Incentive Plan approved by our stockholders.
 The Compensation Committee has determined that, as a REIT, the grant of deferred stock awards is appropriate because our high dividend distribution requirements lead to a significant portion of our total stockholder return being delivered through our dividends.
-In the future, we anticipate that any additional awards granted will continue to be in the form of deferred stock, although we may consider other equity and cash-based programs to the extent they more effectively meet our program objectives and provide more favorable tax treatment to us or the individual employee.
+Although our 2007 Omnibus Incentive Plan permits the issuance of other types of equity awards, including stock options, we have never issued stock options to any of our employees, including our NEOs, and anticipate that any future equity awards granted will continue to only be in the form of deferred stock.
+Further, our Compensation Committee has prohibited the cash buyout of underwater options, should any options ever be issued.
+Although we have not attached specific holding periods to our equity awards, in general our equity awards vest or are earned over a three year period.
+In addition, each of our executive officers, including our NEOs, is subject to stock ownership requirements (see Stock Ownership Guidelines below).
 We feel that appropriately designed equity awards, particularly those with future vesting provisions, promote a performance-focused culture and align our employees' interests with those of our stockholders, thereby motivating their efforts on our behalf and strengthening their desire to remain with us for an extended period of time.